jmoglesby/airtable-blocks-schedule-conflicts/README.md

 displayed under their name with a list of any offending records, so that they can be expanded and rescheduled.

-## How to run this block
+## How to add this block to your base

-1. Create a new block in your base (see the [setup guide](/packages/sdk/docs/setup.md)) selecting "Schedule Conflict" as your template.

-2. ...
+1. Choose 'Remix from GitHub' and paste https://github.com/jmoglesby/at_block_schedule_conflicts as the GitHub repository.

 ## See the block running